 Illustrations 4 – As you can see sitting on bike is not like sitting on a box

 As mentioned, the incorrect saddle can compromise your position on the bike and, of course, feel uncomfortable.

 Illustration 5– tip of saddle rotated to the right.
-To see more about John Cobb today: www.cobbcycling.com
+More information can be found about Cobb Saddles.

 Ultimately a cutout seat may prove the most comfortable, but don’t discount those saddles without a cutout before trying them first.
 You may surprise yourself as to which feels best.